The Clear Edge

 How to use:

-Setup time: 10 minutes to create a calculator (Google Sheets or Excel)
+Setup time: 10 minutes to build the calculator in Google Sheets or Excel.

-Maintenance time: 1 minute weekly to input receipts and execute transfers
+Maintenance time: 1 minute each week to enter receipts and run the transfers.

 Reference table by revenue stage, preventing operation below the safety zone.